School of Mining and Geosciences

 The program consists of basic courses such as mathematics, engineering foundations, and introduction to mining, geology which will be delivered within the first two years.
 The final two years cover the primarily mining courses which will be supported by practical lab components, field trips as well as computer-aided software design packages to equip the students for the industry needs.

-- SAT Reasoning Test with Essay 1240.
-An essay is required, no minimum score
+SAT Reasoning Test with Essay 1240.
+An essay is required, no minimum score or

 *Not less than 30 for the total score and 4, 4, 5 for 3 subjects of High Level (IB Diploma)